katallaxie/template-go/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/katallaxie/template-go?quickstart=1)

 > This is a GitHub Template Repository.
 You can use the green button to create a new repository based on this template.
 Read more about [GitHub Template Repositories](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).
+> Have a look at the [Standard Go Project Layout](https://github.com/golang-standards/project-layout) for setup conventions.

 ## Get Started